-Stealth™-powered feature keeps you out of the headline
+Stealth™ powered feature keeps you out of the headlines

-So, it’s critical for enterprises to act fast to contain threats.
-That’s important because once bad actors take control of a single device, they can quickly expand the scope of their attack to compromise other assets.
+It’s critical that you act fast to contain threats because once hackers take control of a single device, they can rapidly expand the scope of their attack to compromise other assets.
 Quick isolation limits the scope of destruction.

-Organizations can’t assume that any connection between elements within the enterprise can be trusted.
-They must view their environments as if these already have been compromised.
-And they need the right tools and processes to contain those threats quickly and effectively.
+To remain secure in the increasingly complex digital era, you must assume that no connection between elements within your enterprise can be trusted.
+Indeed, you must view your environment as already compromised.
+And you need the right tools and processes to contain those threats quickly and effectively.

 In this paper, we will:

-- Discuss how dynamic isolation enables organizations to contain new and existing threats
+- Discuss how dynamic isolation enables you to contain new and existing threats

 - Clarify how this approach is different and better than quarantine

-- Explain how dynamic isolation is part of a Zero Trust posture, which all enterprises should adopt to address the cybersecurity threats of today
+- Explain how Unisys Stealth® dynamic isolation is part of a Zero Trust posture, which you should adopt to address the cybersecurity threats of today

 Other cybersecurity solutions focus on detection and prevention and inundate IT teams with alerts.
-But most of these offerings don’t provide IT professionals with a quick and easy way to respond to those alerts and address cybersecurity threats.
-That means IT team members have to invest a lot of valuable time in planning how to respond.
+But most of these offerings don’t provide you with a quick and easy way to respond to those alerts and address cybersecurity threats.
+That means your IT team members are forced to invest a lot of valuable time in planning how to respond.
 In the meantime, hackers use that time to expand their reach and the scope of destruction.

 Dynamic isolation is different.
-It allows enterprises to act on cybersecurity events at malware speed.
-Unisys Dynamic Isolation™ enables organizations to respond to cybersecurity threats by enforcing security policy fast – much more quickly than current solutions.
-It is far faster than the average 69-day response times enterprises face using other technologies and processes.
+It allows you to act on cybersecurity events as fast as malware can attack.
+Unisys Dynamic Isolation™ enables you to respond to cybersecurity threats by rapidly enforcing security policy – much more quickly than current solutions.
+It is exponentially faster than the 73 days it takes on average for an organization to contain a detected breach.